textileio/papers/draft.md

 The `default` key states the default role for all network peers.
 The `peers` map is where roles are delegated to specific peers.
-Here, `12D..dwaA6Qe` is likely the owner, `12D..dJT6nXY` is a designated follower, and `12D..P2c6ifo` has been given read access.
+Here, `12D..dwaA6Qe` is likely the owner, `12D..dJT6nXY` is a designated Replica, and `12D..P2c6ifo` has been given read access.
 A Thread-level ACL has it's own Entity ACL, which also applies to all other Entity ACLs (see [@lst:ThreadAcl]).
 This means that only `12D..dwaA6Qe` is able to alter the access-control list.